BOTANICAL REFERENCE

 Although generally safe, consult your physician before using it if you are taking medication.

-90pI`f pregnant or breastfeeding consult your healthcare provider before use.
+If pregnant or breastfeeding, consult your healthcare provider before use.

 Chrysanthemum Flowers